 The Mako II is an automatic dive watch.
 Usually, automatic dive watches are quite expensive, but not this one.
 You can usually find it for less than $150.
 And at this remarkably low price, it has all the features of a perfect dive watch: a break resistant mineral crystal, a power reserve of about 40 hours, a 41mm stainless steel case, a dive timer bezel, and water resistance of 200m.
 Also, it has a link band that matches it perfectly.

-It also features a date window, and if you don’t like the all-black bezel, you can opt for a blue bezel or one with blue and a little bit of red.
+This Japanese watch also features a date window, and if you don’t like the all-black bezel, you can opt for a blue bezel or one with blue and a little bit of red.
 The water resistance of the Mako II makes it perfect for water sports and boating as well.

-Citizen Watch is a century old Japanese company that was founded in 1918.
+Citizen Watch is a century-old Japanese company that was founded in 1918.
 In 1993, it produced the world’s first atomic timekeeping watch, so not only has Citizen proven itself as a high-quality watchmaker but an innovative one as well.

 Eco-Drive watches are driven by solar energy, meaning they are recharged through a built-in solar panel.
-Furthermore, this diver watch features a 44mm stainless steel case and is water resistant up to 200 meters.
+Furthermore, this Citizen watch features a 44mm stainless steel case and is water resistant up to 200 meters.
 It also has a comfortable polyurethane strap.
 Its glass is of mineral crystal, which you would expect from a dive watch, and this model also costs less than $200.
 But, again, this isn’t a true dive watch, so don’t go too deep with it.
 You can snorkel, take it with you in the shower, or even swim with it with no problem.

 Seiko is another Japanese company with a long history stretching all the way back to 1881.
 The Prospex dive watch is yet another high-quality model that speaks well for Seiko’s reputation.
 With an analog display, a stainless steel strap, a 45mm case diameter, and 200m water resistance, it is one of the best automatic dive watches available.